Your binder contains too many pages, the maximum is 40.

 With this new generation of leaders, the 1980s and 1990s were decades of growth and expansion.
 In 1988, Covington opened a London office, followed by a Brussels office in 1990.
-The biggest move came in 1999, when Covington merged with a 60-lawyer New York City firm called Howard, Smith & Levin, which boasted a remarkably similar value system combined with first-rate practices in corporate, white collar, and other fields.
-Also in 1999, the firm opened its first West Coast office in San Francisco.
+Even bigger moves came in 1999, when Covington opened its first West Coast office in San Francisco and brought on board a 60-lawyer New York City firm called Howard, Smith & Levin, which boasted a remarkably similar value system and first-rate practices.
 2008 literally and figuratively involved opening new doors.
-We launched our Beijing office, and then we expanded our intellectual property practice with the addition of approximately 50 lawyers who joined us in Washington and San Francisco and helped us start new offices in the Silicon Valley and San Diego.
+We launched our Beijing office, and then we expanded our intellectual property practice with the addition of approximately 50 lawyers who joined us in Washington and San Francisco and helped us start a new office in Silicon Valley.

 On January 20, 2009, President Obama was inaugurated, and we said farewell to a number of our lawyers who answered his call to service.
 Among them was our partner Eric Holder, who became the Attorney General of the United States almost sixty years to the day after Dean Acheson’s swearing in as Secretary of State.

-In November 2012, Covington became one of the first U.S. law firms to open an office in Seoul.
-A few months later, the firm opened in Shanghai.
-At the end of 2014, the firm’s Washington office moved to CityCenter, anchoring the landmark, mixed-use development in the heart of downtown.
-In 2015, the firm consolidated and expanded operations in Southern California with a new office in LA focused on insurance coverage, media and content distribution, patent litigation, public policy/government affairs and white collar defense.
+In 2012, Covington became one of the first U.S. law firms to open an office in Seoul.
+A few months later, the firm opened an office in Shanghai.
+At the end of 2014, the firm’s Washington office moved to CityCenter, anchoring the first mixed-use development in the heart of downtown.
+In 2015, we welcomed Eric Holder back to the firm as a partner, opened a new office in Los Angeles, and brought on board a large government contracts practice group.

 Now in our tenth decade, the firm's good work and good works have continued.
 Today, the firm numbers more than 850 lawyers in ten offices.
-Those lawyers and their practices are extraordinarily diverse, obviously more so than at the firm's creation more than 90 years ago.
-But importantly, the traditions handed down by the firm's founders -- excellence, tolerance, integrity, and a commitment to public service and professionalism -- endure today.
+Those lawyers and their practices are extraordinarily diverse, obviously more so than at the firm's creation almost 100 years ago.
+But importantly, the traditions handed down by the firm's founders—excellence, tolerance, integrity, and a commitment to public service and professionalism—endure today.